TA-Lib/ta-lib-python/README.md

 > * Candlestick pattern recognition
 > * Open-source API for C/C++, Java, Perl, Python and 100% Managed .NET

-The original Python bindings use [SWIG](http://swig.org) which unfortunately are difficult to install and aren't as efficient as they could be.
+The original Python bindings included with TA-Lib use [SWIG](http://swig.org) which unfortunately are difficult to install and aren't as efficient as they could be.
 Therefore this project uses Cython and Numpy to efficiently and cleanly bind to TA-Lib -- producing results 2-4 times faster than the SWIG interface.

 ## Installation